null-machine/limbus-company-roll-analyzer/index.md

 \+ Serviceable rolls and a mildly clunky kit make her playable but generally unremarkable
 \+ Notably high base power on her S2 and S3, lessening dependence on RNG in low sanity scenarios
 \+ Gains a slew of kit effects and roll bonuses at UT4
+\+ Notable synergy with BL Yi Sang's support passive

 \- S3 effects are restrictive due to lacking count for both her bleed and poise, requiring additional effort to build around for maximization
 \- Passive theoretically has a powerful tempo, but finding situations that favour countering over clashing requires creativity